Experienced Attorneys Handling St. Paul Bicycle Accidents

 Fortunately, this isn’t the case in Minnesota where the number of bicycle accidents has actually decreased in recent years, according to a 2014 Governors Highway Safety Association report.
 This is mainly because Minneapolis is considered to be one of the most bike-friendly cities in the nation.
 Although Minnesota has seen incredible success in keeping cyclists safe, that hasn’t been the case at all nationwide.
 You can view our 2016-2018 St. Paul bicycle accident map to learn more about dangerous intersections and problem areas.

-What we’ll be going over throughout this page will include the basics of bicycle accident liability, negligence as it relates to bicycle accidents, safety tips to keep yourself out of harm’s way on two wheels, and Minnesota/national statistics.
+What we’ll be going over throughout this page will include the basics of bicycle accident liability, negligence as it relates to bicycle accidents, safety tips to keep yourself out of harm’s way on two wheels, and Minnesota as well as national bicycle accident statistics.

 This page is here to help anyone who has experienced a bicycle accident and is weighing their options in terms of litigation.
 It also helps cyclists in general who need to know the basics of their legal rights while out on the road, just in case an unfortunate collision does occur.